IamElecTo/IamElecTo/README.md

 - 👋 Hi, I’m @IamElecTo
-- 👀 I’m interested in .software developing..
+- 👀 I’m interested in god knows what for now
-- 🌱 I’m currently learning excel...
+- 🌱 I’m currently learning nothing.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me akhilpyohannan212@gmail.com...
+- 📫 How to reach me                 u wont .

 <!---
 IamElecTo/IamElecTo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.